vmware/PowerCLI-Example-Scripts/README.md

 This section will provide guidance on information which should be included with each submitted PowerCLI resource.
 Information listed in the Suggested Information will not be required for commit of a pull request to the repo, but will certainly increase ease of use for users of the resource.

 ### Pull Request Requirements
-To comply with VMware's Client License Agreement (CLA), you must sign every commit in a Pull Request acknowledging the Developer Certificate of Origin (DCO) before your changes are merged.
-This can be done by adding "Signed-off-by: John Doe <john.doe@email.org>" (< > are required around the address) to the last line of each Git commit message.
-The e-mail address used to sign must match the e-mail address of the Git author.
-Click here to view the Developer Certificate of Origin agreement <https://cla.vmware.com/dco>
+To comply with VMware's Client License Agreement (CLA), each commit in a Pull Request requires a sign-off acknowledging the Developer Certificate of Origin (DCO) <https://cla.vmware.com/dco> before your changes are merged.
+Your commit should be in the following format:

+    The body of your commit message
+    Signed-off-by: John Doe <john.doe@email.org>

+The text can either be manually added to your commit body, or you can add either `-s` or `--signoff` to your usual git commit commands.
+The e-mail address used to sign must match the public e-mail address of the Git author.

+    git commit --signoff --message 'This is my commit message'

+#### DCO-Required error
+If you have authored a commit that is missing the signed-off-by line, you can amend your commits and push them to GitHub with the following:

+    git commit --amend --signoff

+If you've pushed your changes to GitHub already, you'll need to force push your branch after this with:

+    git push -f

 ### Required Information
 The following information must be included with each submitted scripting resource.
 Please include the information in the appropriate location based upon the submitted scripting resource.